IanManners1997/CS-Course-Grading/readme.txt

 This function is overloaded.
 First argument must always be the teacher ID, second argument is the grader ID If more than two arguments are passed in, it will return an error.
 If the only the Teacher ID is passed in, it will return all sections for that teacher.
-If both the teacher and grader ID are passed in, it will return the section for the grader.
+If both the teacher and grader ID are passed in, it will return the sections for the grader.
 Always returns the section/s as an array

 getStudents($section_number)